HealthEcon-code-review/hap-phenotyping-switzerland/README.md

 ## Usage

-All analyses were conducted in R. Scripts are numbered according to their intended execution order.
+All analyses were conducted in R version 4.5.2 (R Foundation for Statistical Computing, Vienna, Austria).
+Scripts are numbered according to their intended execution order.
 Because the underlying administrative data are not publicly available, the code cannot be executed without authorised access to the original dataset.

 ## Structure